ddddwee1/PoseMono/README.md

 3. Configure your template vmd path and your desired output vmd path in config.py

-4. Now you can load this motion file into your MMD
+4. Run the "run.py", then you can load this motion file into your MMD

 *You can see the demo video along with the pre-trained model and video: mmd_vid1t.avi*